davidwpowell/mips-cpu/README.md

 RegDst and ALUSrc multiplexers implemented at gate level

-Implement data memory
+Implement data memory for lw instrution
--lw instrution

-Implement branching logic
+Implement branching logic for bne and beq instructions
--bne instruction
--beq instruction

 Top-level diagram of the datapath.